m3talsmith/Phoenix-Open-Source-Marathon/README.md

-Phoenix Open Source Marathon
+Pull Request Share-A-Thon
 ============================
-A collaborative endurance hackathon for coders in Phoenix.
+A collaborative endurance competition for coders in Phoenix.
 ---

 Participants